SulaymanB2024/Gemini_G/PARALLAX_IMPLEMENTATION_GUIDE.md

 ## Overview
 This document provides detailed specifications and implementation guidelines for adding parallax scrolling effects to the Roman-themed portfolio website, enhancing the visual depth and immersion while maintaining the classical aesthetic.

+> **Implementation Status: COMPLETED (May 4, 2025)**
+>
+> The parallax scrolling effects have been successfully implemented according to the specifications below.
+See the "Implementation Notes" section at the end of this document for details on the final implementation.

 ## Design Principles
 - Subtle movement that enhances but doesn't distract from content
 - Depth layers that create a sense of 3D space